Here’s our ultimate guide to the best indoor play in Singapore, mama!

 Exit E & Clarke Quay Central), Tel (+65): 6532 5550, www.aquariuscove.com

-Sassy Mama fave the Infant and Toddler Atelier from Blue House International School opened up a new location at UE Square (tucked away in the lobby of Shell House, just across from the shopping mall) last year to complement the original location in Bukit Timah.
-Aimed at kiddos 6 months to 3 years, the newer location has unique features like a wind tunnel, a ceiling rainbow of colourful umbrellas, and a custom built light pod and magnet wall, all in a beautiful, sun-drenched space with floor-to-ceiling windows.
+Sassy Mama fave the Infant and Toddler Atelier from Blue House International School has a location in UE Square (tucked away in the lobby of Shell House, just across from the shopping mall) along with the original leafy spot in Bukit Timah.
+Aimed at wee ones 6 months to 3 years, the newer location has unique features like a wind tunnel, a ceiling rainbow of colourful umbrellas, and a custom built light pod and magnet wall, all in a beautiful, sun-drenched space with floor-to-ceiling windows.
 Very un-mall-like!
 Both classes and drop-in sessions are guided by Reggio Emilia-trained experts.
+With its tranquil vibe and slow place of child-led play, this is a top pick for babies and toddlers.

 Blue House Infant and Toddler Atelier UE Square, 83 Clemenceau Avenue #01-35/36 UE Square (lobby of Shell House), Singapore 239920, Tel: (+65) 6235 2126, Turf City, 2 Turf Club Road, #02-05/08, Blue House Nursery & International Preschool, Singapore 287988, Tel:(+65) 6462 6547, www.bluehouseatelier.com

-This new spot is exclusively dedicated to younger kids (ages 5 and under) to ensure they can play in a safe and gentle environment.
+This spot near Rochester Park is exclusively dedicated to younger kids (ages 5 and under) to ensure they can play in a safe and gentle environment.
 It’s not so much an indoor playground, but a parent-accompanied space where children can learn through play, exploration, seeing and thinking at the various interactive tables set up throughout the space.
+You can practically here their little minds buzz as they work on puzzles or build LEGOs, and there’s a nice soft play area for babies with crinkly books.
 It’s a unique experience and we like the emphasis on positive interactions and encouragement.

 Busy Tables, 35 Rochester Drive, #03-22, Singapore 138639, www.busytables.sg